-- 1. To install the side cover: - a) Place the cover on the system and slide the cover forward until it clicks into place.
+- 1. To install the side cover: - a) Place the cover on the computer, slide it to align it with the chassis and tighten the captive screws to secure the cover to the computer [1, 2].

 2. Follow the procedure in After working inside your computer.